-We get interested and start searching about these companies on the internet.
+We get interested and start researching about these companies on the internet.
 We visit their websites, glimpse through their financials and read about their management.
 We never forget to find out about their industries.
 These exciting companies usually belong to diverse industries.
 Some of them may belong to apparel manufacturing, some to consumer goods and others to food processing.
 Some may be vendors to large manufacturers and others may be providing unique solutions to everyday problems (Jugaad!).
-However, there is high possibility that the exciting companies that we come across, would belong to an industry that is out of our expert domain.
+However, there is a high possibility that the exciting companies that we come across, would belong to an industry that is out of our expert domain.

 - How should we analyze this company?

 - Which parameters should we look at?